 How to get to stunning Praia da Ursa

-Praia da Ursa is one of the most beautiful beaches in Portugal!
-It’s near Lisbon and the perfect spot if you love beautiful scenery.
-When I visited the beach for the first time, I literally cried of happiness, as it’s so beautiful!
+Praia da Ursa is one of the most beautiful beaches in Portugal, and when I visited for the first time, I literally cried from happiness.

 What is Praia da Ursa?